meyvain/meyvain.com/content/portfolio/Beyond the Client's Assumptions.md

 <figure>
   <img class="fit image" src="images/fulls/Case 1 - big screen share out.avif" />
   <figcaption>Presenting findings in 2022.
-I had the privilege of sharing these learnings with a wider, moderate audience, both internally on a case study show pannel and with our clients on various raounds of read out to differen stakeholders.</figcaption>
+I had the privilege of sharing these learnings with a wider, moderate audience, both internally on a case study show panel and with our clients on various rounds of read-outs to different stakeholders.</figcaption>
 </figure>